transientskp/tkp/documentation/devref/tkp/steps.rst

 Features overview
 =================

-The TraP has several steps; most steps are optional, but leaving out some will make little sense.
+The Trap has several steps; most steps are optional, but leaving out some will make little sense.
 The steps are:

 - **Source extraction, database storage and source association.** This